cu2/KT/docs/persona_interview_questions_v2.md

 - How? in person, on social media, on blogs, websites...
 - Why do you like talking, discussing?

-- Do you like sharing the films you saw?
+- Do you like sharing your film experiences?
 - With whom?
 In what format? e.g. rating, comment, long rant
-- Why do you like to share it?
+- Why do you like to share them?

 - Do you go to film clubs, thematic days, festivals?
 - What kind?